tryffel/jellycli/readme.md

 ```

 On first time application asks for Jellyfin host, username, password and default collection for music.
 All this is stored in configuration file at ~/.config/jellycli/jellycli.yaml.
+Configuration file location is visible in help page.
 You can use multiple config files by providing argument:
 ```
 jellycli --config temp.yaml